canonical/server-test-scripts/ha/virsh/README.md

 The setup takes some time but when it is done you will be ready to ssh into the nodes and the Corosync/Pacemaker cluster will be all set.
-You can check the cluster status running `sudo crm status`, all the nodes should be online.
+You can check the cluster status running `sudo pcs status`, all the nodes should be online.

 All the virtual machines created using these scripts can be managed using `virsh` or `virt-manager`.